Discover an Extra Recipe for Bringing Courtesy to Your Show

 For most shows in fall/winter, I'll do garlic bites...although this season I'll be doing a sweet version with the new sprinkles.
 Again, affordable and a real eye opener for the cookwares flexibility.

-1. How can I incorporate courtesy into my Pampered Chef show?
+How can I implement the extra recipe in my Pampered Chef show?

 Similar Pampered Chef Threads